-22. Plaintiff is informed and believes and thereupon alleges that within the two years preceding the Initial Petition Date, Defendant received transfers totaling not less than the amount set forth on Exhibit B hereto (the "Two Year Transfers" or the "Transfers"), including commission payments and other compensation.
-The Two Year Transfers - including the
+22. Plaintiff is informed and believes and thereupon alleges that within the two years preceding the Initial Petition Date, Defendant received transfers totaling not less than the amount set forth on Exhibit B hereto (the "Two Year Transfers"), including commission payments and other compensation.
+The Two Year Transfers - including the transferor, its Petition Date, the date of each transfer, and the amount of each transfer - are set forth on Exhibit B.